JPatrickPett/pseudo_rnascope/README.md

 ranges = add_pseudo_rna_scope(
     adata,

     channel1 = channel1,
     channel1_color = (1,0,0),  # red (RGB)

     channel2 = channel2,
     channel2_color = (0,1,0),  # green (RGB)

     auto_range_quantiles = (0.2, 0.9),
     knn_smooth = True,
+    gamma = 10,
 )
 ```

 This will use red for channel1 (*FGF2*) and green for channel2 (*FGFR2*), hence overlaps will appear yellow.

-Dynamic ranges can be set for both channels explicitly, or automatically via upper and lower gene expression quantiles with `auto_range_quantiles`.
+- Dynamic ranges can be set for both channels explicitly, or automatically via upper and lower gene expression quantiles with `auto_range_quantiles`.
-Neareast-neighbor smoothing of expression values can be added to mitigate data sparsity with `knn_smooth=True`.
+- Neareast-neighbor smoothing of expression values can be added to mitigate data sparsity with `knn_smooth=True`.
+- Larger `gamma` values make mixed colors appear brighter, while `gamma=1` corresponds to linear color mixing.

 Scanpy plotting functions can then be used by specifying the added `adata.obs` column `"pseudo_RNAscope"`.